sfarr-epcc/LAMMPS_replica_exchange_example/README.md

 variable	I world 0 1 2 3 4 5 6 7 8 9

 ```
-use the world variable to assign a temperature and corresponding index to each replica that will be run.
+use the `world` variable type to assign a temperature and corresponding index to each replica that will be run.
 Note here we have chosen to use 10 replicas.

 ```
 fix 2 all langevin ${T} ${T} 1000 ${SEED}
 ```
-The substitutions `${T}` set the langevin thermostat settings to the specified temperature for each replica
+The substitutions `${T}` set the langevin thermostat settings to the specified temperature for each replica.

 ```
 dump		1 all atom 1000 polymer.${I}.lammpstrj

 ```
-The substitution `${I}` allows each replica to write its own trajectory
+The substitution `${I}` allows each replica to write its own trajectory.